BarbWire-1/curved-text/management.md

 TODO M 800.3 use simpler names in installation examples; eg, 'myElementId' TODO M 800.9 Comment all code
 TODO M 850 Approach others to try it and provide feedback?
+TODO M 860 Discuss wheter to write a template file incl. all imports, eample widgetTex and <use>

  Go public:
  -